jliu1219/academic-kickstart/content/home/posts.md

 Dec 2019: Our paper [*Quantum spectral methods for differential equations*](https://arxiv.org/abs/1901.00961) will appear in **Communications in Mathematical Physics**.

+Dec 2019: I visit Department of Mathematics, UC Berkeley and Lawrence Berkeley National Laboratory.

 Nov 2019: Our paper [*New stepsizes for the gradient method*](https://link.springer.com/article/10.1007/s11590-019-01512-y) is published in **Optimization Letters**.

+Jun 2019: I visit Academy of Mathematics and Systems Science, Chinese Academy of Sciences and give a talk invited by [Ya-xiang Yuan](http://lsec.cc.ac.cn/~yyx/).